rogerbf/options-to-args/README.md

 ## api

-All methods will return a new instance of args with the updated configuration.
+All methods will return a new instance with the updated configuration.

 ### `args(options [, configuration])`